KnackNarsa/CSP451_week9_demo_124166174_Narsa/CSP451_week9_demo_124166174_Narsa.md

 - ✅ Trigger activates
 - ✅ Sentiment and keyphrases API interpret text
 - ✅ Data is stored into CosmosDB
-- ✅ PowerBI is connected to database
+- ✅ PowerBI is connected to the database
-- ✅ PowerBI sees new entries into database
+- ✅ PowerBI sees new entries into the database
 - ⚠️ CosmosDB Throughput being 400 RU/s is the bare minimum computing power
 ---